Zbyněk Hubač

-Zbyněk Hubač (born 1 September 1940 in Trutnov) is a Czechoslovakian former ski jumper who competed from 1962 to 1973.
+Zbyněk Hubač (born 1 September 1940) is a Czech former ski jumper who competed for Czechoslovakia from 1962 to 1973.

+Life

+Hubač was born on 1 September 1940 in Turnov.
+After he ended his active career, he was a coach in the Dukla Turnov ski club.
+He still lives in Turnov.

+Career

 His lone victory was at Innsbruck during the 1970–71 Four Hills Tournament.
 Hubač also competed in three Winter Olympics, earning his best finish of 19th twice (Individual large hill: 1968, Individual large hill: 1964).